All Episodes

 I think Ronald Reagan was one of the greatest.

-Well, but I do think.
+But I do think.

-Well, I think Harry Truman was one of the greatest, doesn't make me a Democrat.
+I think Harry Truman was one of the greatest.

 That's true.

-There were no weapons of mass destruction, even the president himself has admitted that.
+There were no weapons of mass destruction.

-And how should we trust this uh intelligence or this current administration talking about these things in Iraq?
+And how should we trust this intelligence or this current administration talking about these things in Iraq?

-Well, I mean in Iran, excuse me.
+Well, I mean, in Iran.

 Sure.

-I just exhaled some cigar smoke and I looked up and I looked at the vent where the cigar smoke, and it is filthy up there.
+I just exhaled some cigar smoke, and I looked up, and I looked at the vent where the cigar smoke, and it is filthy up there.

-Oh cram it.
+Oh, cram it.

 Kenny, what were you saying?

-Well, I just I don't think the Democrats are always wrong about everything they say.
+Well, I just, I don't think the Democrats are always wrong about everything they say.

 They do have some legitimate concerns.

-Oh, yeah, well, of course, of course.
+Oh, yeah, of course, of course.

-It's the Democrats who are um uh not objecting.
+It's the Democrats who are not objecting.

-The Democrats are not suggesting that things are coming out of Iran are not coming out of Iran.
+The Democrats are not suggesting that things that are coming out of Iran are not coming out of Iran.

 The Democrats are not suggesting that the Iranians are lying when they say they want to blow Israel off the map.

-Uh the Democrats are not suggesting that the Iranians are not in Iraq ambushing American troops.
+The Democrats are not suggesting that the Iranians are not in Iraq ambushing American troops.

 I understand that.